Peripheral Nerve Pathology Consultation

 Specimen Type: Nerve biopsy tissue, slides, or block

 Collection Instructions: Prepare and transport specimen per instructions in Nerve Biopsy Specimen Preparation Instruction Sheet in Special Instructions.
-A Nerve Biopsy Kit containing fixatives and buffer is available at an additional fee.
+A Nerve Biopsy Kit (Supply T457: fees apply) containing fixatives and buffer is available at an additional fee.
 For ordering information, call 507-284-8065.

 1. Tentative clinical diagnosis